-(14) The MTW PHA will comply with acquisition and relocation n requirements of the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 and implementing regula tions at 49 CFR Part 24 as applicable.
-(15) The MTW PHA will take appropriate affirmative action to CFR 5.105(a). award contracts to minority and women's business enterprises under 24 Environmental Policy Act and other related authorities in any documentation needed to carry out its review under the National accordance with 24 CFR Part 58.
-Regardless of who acts as the tation that verifies compliance with environmental requirements pursuant mentation available to HUD upon its request. traditional development the MTW PHA will comply with Davis-Bacon or 12 of the United States Housing Act of 1937 and the Contract Work Hours (18) The MTW PHA will keep records in accordance with 24 C program requirements.
-FR 85.20 and facilitate an effective audit to determine compliance with (19) The MTW PHA will comply with the Lead-Based Paint Poi isoning Prevention Act and 24 CFR Part 35.
-(20) The MTW PHA will comply with the policies, guidelines, a and Indian Tribal Governments) and 24 CFR Part 200. and requirements of OMB Circular No. A-87 (Cost Principles for State, Local ns covered by the Plan in a manner consistent with its Plan and will utilize le under the Moving to Work Agreement and Statement of Authorizations public inspection.
-All required supporting documents have to be available at all times and all locations that the Plan is available for we been made available for public inspection along with the Plan and f the PHA and at all other times and locations identified by the MTW PHA at the primary business office of the MTW PHA.
-Home Forward OR002 MTW PHA NAME MTW PHA NUMBER/HA CODE I hereby certify that all the information stated herein, as well as any information provided in the accompaniment herewith, is true and accurate.
-Warning: HUD will pros criminal and/or civil penalties.
+(14) The MTW PHA will comply with acquisition and relocation requiren Acquisition Policies Act of 1970 and implementing regulations at 49 (15) The MTW PHA will take appropriate affirmative action to award cor CFR 5.105(a). ntracts to minority and women's business enterprises under 24 (16) The MTW PHA will provide HUD or the responsible entity any docu Environmental Policy Act and other related authorities in accordan- responsible entity, the MTW PHA will maintain documentation that to 24 Part 58 and 24 CFR Part 50 and will make this documentation ce with 24 CFR Part 58.
+Regardless of who acts as the t verifies compliance with environmental requirements pursuant (17) With respect to public housing and applicable local, non-traditional HUD determined wage rate requirements under section 12 of the U and Safety Standards Act.
+(18) The MTW PHA will keep records in accordance with 24 CFR 85.20 a program requirements. nd facilitate an effective audit to determine compliance with (19) The MTW PHA will comply with the Lead-Based Paint Poisoning Pre vention Act and 24 CFR Part 35.
+(20) The MTW PHA will comply with the policies, guidelines, and require and Indian Tribal Governments) and 24 CFR Part 200. ements of OMB Circular No. A-87 (Cost Principles for State, Local (21) The MTW PHA will undertake only activities and programs covered covered grant funds only for activities that are approvable under th and included in its Plan.
+(22) All attachments to the Plan have been and will continue to be avail public inspection.
+All required supporting documents have been mu additional requirements at the primary business office of the PHA a in its Plan and will continue to be made available at least at the prin ade available for public inspection along with the Plan and and at all other times and locations identified by the MTW PHA Home Forward OR002 MTW PHA NAME MTW PHA NUMBER/HA CODE I hereby certify that all the information stated herein, as well as herewith, is true and accurate.
+Warning: HUD will prosecute fal criminal and/or civil penalties.
 (18 U.S.C.
-1001, 1010, 1 Damien R. Hall secute false claims and statements.
-Conviction may result in criminal and/or civil penalties.
-(18 U.S.C.
-1001, 1010, 1 Damien R. Hall secute false claims and statements.
-Conviction may result in 1012; 31 U.S.C.
-3729, 3802).
-Board Chair criminal and/or civil penalties.
-(18 U.S.C.
-1001, 1010, 1 secute false claims and statements.
-Conviction may result in 1012; 31 U.S.C.
-3729, 3802). criminal and/or civil penalties.
-(18 U.S.C.
-1001, 1010, 1 Damien R. Hall secute false claims and statements.
-Conviction may result in 1012; 31 U.S.C.
-3729, 3802).
-Board Chair criminal and/or civil penalties.
-(18 U.S.C.
-1001, 1010, 1 Damien R. Hall NAME OF AUTHORIZED OFFICIAL secute false claims and statements.
-Conviction may result in 1012; 31 U.S.C.
-3729, 3802).
-Board Chair

-Must be signed by either the Chairman or Secretary of the Board of the MTW PHA's legislative body.
-This certification cannot be signed by an employee unless authorized by the MTW PHA Board to do so.
-If this document is not signed by the Chairman or
+1001, 1010, 1012; 31 U se claims and statements.
+Conviction may result in Damien R. Hall Board Chair NAME OF AUTHORIZED OFFICIAL TITLE DRIL - October 14, 2020 SIGNATURE DATE Must be signed by either the Chairman or Secretary of the Board signed by an employee unless authorized by the MTW PHA Board Secretary, documentation such as the by-laws or authorizing board to do so.
+If this document is not signed by the Chairman or ,,